Sharon Dodua Otoo: Writing

 Otoo's first novella was entitled the things i am thinking while smiling politely [sic], published in February 2012 by Edition Assemblage, a small left-wing German publisher.
 This was followed in 2014 by another novella, Synchronicity.
 Both works were originally written in English and translated into German by Mirjam Nuenning.
+She wrote her first novel, Adas Raum, in German.
+It was translated into English by Jon Cho-Polizzi.

-Otoo’s creative writing encompasses magical realism, Afrofuturism, identity issues, relationships and empowerment.
+Otoo's creative writing encompasses magical realism, Afrofuturism, identity issues, relationships and empowerment.
 She cites German-language writers such as Bertolt Brecht and Max Frisch as inspiration, for "combining sharp analysis of society with humour", as well as Toni Morrison and Mildred D. Taylor, "women writers who made the black experience in the US very tangible to me".

 The Ingeborg Bachmann Prize 2016

 Otoo was invited to take part in the 2016 Ingeborg Bachmann Prize competition by Frankfurter Allgemeine editor Sandra Kegel.
 At the time Otoo said she was not aware of the prize's significance in the German-speaking world.
 "That was probably a good idea," she said, "otherwise I wouldn't have submitted anything."

-Otoo’s winning entry was “Herr Gröttrup setzte sich hin” (“Herr Gröttrup sat down”), the story of engineer and V2 rocket-scientist Helmut Gröttrup and his wife Irmgard sitting down to breakfast.
-Herr Gröttrup's breakfast egg takes over the narration and rebels against the orderly household by remaining soft despite being boiled for the regulation seven and a half minutes: and so commences a story hailed for its ‘changeling’ character, gentle satire and humour.
+Otoo's winning entry was "Herr Gröttrup setzte sich hin" ("Herr Gröttrup sat down"), the story of engineer and V2 rocket-scientist Helmut Gröttrup and his wife Irmgard sitting down to breakfast.
+Herr Gröttrup's breakfast egg takes over the narration and rebels against the orderly household by remaining soft despite being boiled for the regulation seven and a half minutes: and so commences a story hailed for its 'changeling' character, gentle satire and humour.

-The award was presented by the Mayor of Klagenfurt, Maria Luise Mathiasschitz, who praised Otoo as “a new voice for a new society”.
-When questioned by The Guardian whether the award represented the jury’s desire to make a stand against the growing xenophobia and right-wing populism in Europe, Otoo said it might have played a part, “but I think in the end they voted for the quality of the story”.
+The award was presented by the Mayor of Klagenfurt, Maria Luise Mathiasschitz, who praised Otoo as "a new voice for a new society".
+When questioned by The Guardian whether the award represented the jury's desire to make a stand against the growing xenophobia and right-wing populism in Europe, Otoo said it might have played a part, "but I think in the end they voted for the quality of the story".

 The award has a prize of 25,000 Euros and Otoo has said that she intends to use the opportunity to write her first full-length novel.